Skip to main content

 • science

-No specific curriculum, lesson plans, or textbooks required.
-Parent has complete discretion over how subjects are taught and what materials are used.
-A.R.S.
-Section 15-745 requires instruction on U.S. and Arizona constitutions and Arizona history in 'all schools,' but applicability to homeschools is debated — most organizations treat it as advisory and incorporate into social studies.
+Practical tip: No specific curriculum, lesson plans, or textbooks required.
+You have complete discretion over how subjects are taught and what materials are used.

 A.R.S.
 15-802(B)(2) (instruction in reading, grammar, mathematics, social studies, and science)